Surnet/swagger-jsdoc/docs/CLI.md

 # Command line interface

-Available with the same name of the package when installed globally:
+The CLI is a thin wrapper around the library Node API.
+It's available with the same name of the package when installed globally:

 ```bash
 swagger-jsdoc